PoisotLab/ms_network_prediction/manuscript.md

 [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organization [@Kefi2019AdvOur; @Gravel2016StaCom].

-### What is an interaction, really?

-Interactions between species can be conceptualized in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
-What is common to all definitions of interaction is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
-Networks can be used to represent a variety of interaction types, including: *unipartite networks*, where each species can be linked to other species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites), and *k-partite networks,* which serve as a way to expand to more than two discrete sets of interacting species (e.g. parasitoid webs, seed dispersal networks, and pollination networks) [@Pocock2012RobRes].

-### What about interaction _strength_?

-Species interaction networks can also be used as means to quantify and understand _interaction strength_.
-Interaction strength, unlike the qualitative presence or absence of an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
-Interaction strength can generally be divided into two main categories (as suggested by
-@Berlow2004IntStr): 1) the strength of an interaction between individuals of each species, or 2) the effect that changes in one species population has on the dynamics of the other species.
-It can be measured as the effect over a period of time (in the units of biomass or energy flux [@Barnes2018EneFlu; @Brown2004MetThe]) or the relative importance of one species on another [@Heleno2014EcoNet;
-@Berlow2004IntStr; @Wootton2005MeaInt].
-One recurring observation is that networks are often composed of many weak interactions and few strong interactions [@Berlow2004IntStr].
-The distribution of interaction strength within a network effects its stability [@Neutel2002StaRea; @Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb], and serves to benefit multispecies models [@Wootton2005MeaInt].

 ### How are interaction strengths actually estimated?